 Out with the new and in with the old.
 For there is no better place to shop for art and handicrafts in Hong Kong than Hollywood Road.
 The long winding street adorned by antique stores offers all manner of furniture, porcelain, and handicrafts.
 With an artistic and serene ambience rarely found in contemporary shopping districts in Hong Kong, Hollywood Road is always the choice in visitors’ itineraries.

 Hollywood Road, Sheung Wan, Hong Kong

 Be sure to explore Hong Kong’s “SoHo” area, where indie-spirited businesses meet local heritage.
 Quirky boutiques, vintage stores, and fine-art galleries offer an artsy shopping experience catered to local and foreign tastes alike.
 Whilst chic cafés can be found everywhere.
-So enjoy a late afternoon cup of delicious coffee before night descends, and SoHo turns into the city’s busiest nightlife venue.
+So enjoy a late afternoon cup of delicious coffee before night descends, and SoHo turns into the nightlife venue.